 My only interaction with other people narrowed to letters from family or friends of the family.
 My favorite letter was from Rodney M., an upstanding man, a preacher waiting for his own church.
 For that I respected him.
 He believed in what he did.
 Growing up I witnessed him taking in his sister-in-law's baby.
 He was raising her as his own without the guarantee that he would be able to keep his beloved treasure.
 When he would visit my parents, he usually spoke of God's kindness.
 While he talked I would be drawn to his peaceful countenance and confidence.

 I started my return letter by letting him know WSU was no longer a nostalgic place of opportunity and future.
-He also had mentioned how great God was in the letter.
+He had also mentioned in his letter how great God was.
 Oh, he is great all right, I sarcastically wrote.
 I needed to tell Rodney how miserable I was and that God was not doing a damn thing for me.
 I wasn't passing any of my classes and my roommate just stole my boyfriend.

 I started to tell him about Jesus and how Jesus, this great Son of God, had abandoned me and left me in darkness.
 When I went to write the name of Jesus, I could not remember how to spell the name.
 Was it J-u-s-e-s?
 No, J-e-u-s-u-s.
 No, that didn't look right either.
 I was growing frustrated.
 I should know how to spell this name.
 I was raised in a Christian home and grew up singing songs to this guy.
 Wasn't he the one in the song who loves me because the Bible tells me so.
 I became agitated and nervous.
 I should know this.
 J-e-s-e-s?
 No.